pagkly/Zed/Investopedia4/Wisdom of Crowds Definition.md

 3.  anyone taking part in the crowd should be able to make their own opinion based on their individual knowledge.
 4.  the crowd should be able to aggregate individual opinions into one collective decision.

-A [2018 study](https://phys.org/news/2018-01-crowds-crowd-outperform-wisdom.html) updated the wisdom of crowds theory by suggesting that crowds within an existing group are wiser than the group itself.
+A [2018 study](https://phys.org/news/2018-01-crowds-crowd-[[Outperform|outperform]]-wisdom.html) updated the wisdom of crowds theory by suggesting that crowds within an existing group are wiser than the group itself.
 The researchers called their results an improvement over the existing wisdom of crowds theory.
 They recorded responses to their questions privately, from individuals, and collectively, by having small groups that were subdivisions of larger ones discuss the same question before providing an answer.
 The researchers found that responses from the small groups, in which the question was discussed before an answer was agreed upon, were more accurate as compared to individual responses.

 ## Wisdom of Crowds in Financial Markets

 The [[wisdom of crowds]](https://www.investopedia.com/news/can-wisdom-crowds-replace-analysts-and-experts-during-ico/) can also help explain what makes markets, which are a type of crowd, efficient at times and inefficient at others.
-If market participants are not diverse and if they lack incentives, then markets will be inefficient and an item’s price will be out of step with its value.
+If market participants are not diverse and if they lack incentives, then markets [[Will|will]] be inefficient and an item’s price will be out of step with its value.

 In a 2015 Bloomberg View article, [[wealth manager]](https://www.investopedia.com/terms/w/wealthmanagement.asp) and columnist Barry Ritholtz argued that prediction markets (for example, [[futures markets]](https://www.investopedia.com/terms/f/futuresmarket.asp)), unlike markets for goods and services, lack the wisdom of crowds because they do not have a large or diverse pool of participants.
 He points out that [[prediction markets]](https://www.investopedia.com/terms/p/prediction-market.asp) failed spectacularly in trying to guess the outcomes of events such as the Greek referendum, the Michael Jackson trial, and the 2004 Iowa primary.
 The individuals trying to predict the outcomes of these events were simply guessing based on public polling data and did not have any special individual or collective knowledge.